Jimmie Haskell

-Jimmie Haskell (born Sheridan Pearlman; November 7, 1926 – February 4, 2016) was an American composer and arranger for motion pictures and a wide variety of popular artists, including Elvis Presley, Neil Diamond, Crosby, Stills & Nash, Steely Dan, Billy Joel, Simon & Garfunkel and the Everly Brothers.
-His career spanned over six decades.
+Jimmie Haskell (born Sheridan Pearlman; November 7, 1926 – February 4, 2016) was an American composer, arranger, and record producer.
+His career in popular music spanned over six decades, collaborating with a variety of artists including Ricky Nelson, Wayne Newton, Elvis Presley, Neil Diamond, Crosby, Stills & Nash, Steely Dan, Billy Joel, Simon & Garfunkel and the Everly Brothers.
+He also wrote over 100 film and television scores.
+Over the course of his career, Haskell won three Grammy Awards (for Best Arrangement, Instrumental and Vocals) and a Primetime Emmy Award.

-Biography
+Life and career

 Haskell was born in Brooklyn, New York.
 He entered the music business in the 1950s doing arrangements for Imperial Records.
 His first professional arrangement was a chart of "Nature Boy", sold to Lionel Hampton.
 He became the arranger of choice for Ricky Nelson, arranging and producing around 75 records for the artist, including such hits as "There's Nothing I Can Say" and "Hello Mary Lou".
 In 1960, he accompanied Elvis Presley on accordion on the "G.I.
 Blues" soundtrack.
 Almost four decades later, he provided arrangements on Sheryl Crow's album The Globe Sessions.

 In 1960, Haskell entered the motion picture soundtrack industry as an uncredited orchestrator for Dimitri Tiomkin's The Alamo.
 The following year he composed his first score, Love in a Goldfish Bowl.
 His composition "The Silly Song" became the theme song of American television's The Hollywood Squares.
 He composed a variety of film scores such as A.C.
 Lyles' Westerns and arranging "Weird Al" Yankovic's title song for Spy Hard.

 In the late 1960s and early 1970s, Haskell was the arranger of choice for The Grass Roots.
 He arranged the signature string section on Chicago's song "If You Leave Me Now", for which he won a Grammy Award, and also provided horn and string arrangements for Blondie's 1980 album Autoamerican, including for the US and UK No. 1 hit "The Tide Is High".
 In the mid-1970s, Haskell worked with the band Steely Dan, providing orchestration on their 1974 album Pretzel Logic and arrangements and horn on their 1975 album Katy Lied.
 In 2009, well into his eighties, he provided "a lovely, understated string arrangement" on David Rawlings' album A Friend of a Friend.

 In addition to composing and arranging, Haskell would often act as conductor and selected the musicians used.

+Personal life

-His birthday is widely reported as 1936 because he lied about his age, figuring he would get more work if people thought he was younger.
+Haskell's birthday is widely reported as 1936 because he lied about his age, figuring he would get more work if people thought he was younger.
 A statement from his daughter published by The Musicians Union of Los Angeles gives the correct birthday in 1926.